Raptor831/6-4-KerbolSystem/README.md

 Installation Instructions
 --------------------------------------------------------------------------------
 1. Install RealSolarSystem.
+2. Install RemoteTech if you want to use that mod
-2. Copy the files in this archive into the <KSP root>/GameData/RealSolarSystem/ directory, allowing overwrite.
-This should overwrite LaunchSites.cfg and RealSolarSystem.cfg.
+3. Copy the folders in this archive into the <KSP root>/GameData/ directory, allowing overwrite.
-3. Enjoy.
+4. If you wish to use a 6-hour day or a 24-hour day, overwrite the RealSolarSystem.cfg with the file found in those folders.
+Discard them otherwise.

+You should have overwritten 3 files in the RealSolarSystem folder and one file in the RemoteTech folder.
+They control the settings for scaling everything up to 6.4 times stock.
+The /64x/ folder contains ModuleManager configs to adjust other mods' settings to scale with 6.4x Kerbol System.

 Recommended Mods: